alexa-samples/skill-sample-nodejs-premium-hello-world/instructions/5-customization.md

 At this point, you should have a working copy of your skill.
 This is a clone of a sample skill, so if you want to publish the skill, you will first need to customize it so it offers content/functionality not currently available via the Alexa Skill Store.

-### Update Premium Greetings
+### Update greetings for "Greetings Pack"

-You can expand the premium greeting pack with greetings in more languages by updating the object `premium_greetings` inside index.js.
+You can expand the "Greetings pack" with greetings in more languages by updating the object `special_greetings` inside index.js.
   ```
-  const premium_greetings = [
+  const special_greetings = [
     { language: "hindi", greeting: "Namaste" },
     { language: "french", greeting: "Bonjour" },
     { language: "spanish", greeting: "Hola" },